-Is there are charge if I set off the medical alarm accidentally?
+Is there a charge if I set off the medical alarm accidentally?

 No. If you accidentally press your button, simply tell the dispatcher you are okay and it was just an accident.

 What payment options do you offer?

 We offer Monthly, Quarterly, Semi-Annual (6 months) and Annual billing plans.
 Payments can be set up using a credit card or debit card (Visa, MasterCard, or Discover).We do not accept American Express cards.